-Massage, in particular, has gained attention for its ability to reduce the chronic back pain that’s sometimes associated with scoliosis.
-A skilled massage therapist “can use a combination of massage strokes, sustained pressure, positioning and stretches to help balance the muscles of the back and body” and temporarily alleviate scoliosis symptoms, says massage therapist Jeanne Troncao.
+Massage therapy, in particular, has gained attention for its ability to reduce the chronic back pain that is sometimes associated with scoliosis.
+A skilled massage therapist “can use a combination of massage strokes, sustained pressure, positioning, and stretches to help balance the muscles of the back and body” and temporarily alleviate scoliosis symptoms, says massage therapist Jeanne Troncao.

-While it can’t fix the underlying cause of scoliosis, medical research has found that massage therapy can provide temporary relief from scoliosis pain and other symptoms.
+While massage therapy for scoliosis cannot fix the underlying cause, medical research has found that it can provide temporary relief from scoliosis pain and other symptoms.
 There are two primary types of massage that can help: cranial-sacral therapy and deep tissue massage.
 Of course, there are various opinions on what kind of massage is best for scoliosis — your experience may vary.

 Benefits of Massage for Scoliosis Patients

-Pain relief isn’t the only side effect of regular massage therapy.
+Pain relief is not the only benefit of regular massage therapy.
 For scoliosis patients, massage offers a host of other beneficial effects that can help improve their daily lives.
 For example, it can promote:

-Heightened body awareness.
+- Heightened body awareness.
 Lack of body awareness can be a major factor in the progression of scoliosis.
 In one study on the effect of exercises in scoliosis, patients who focused on building body awareness showed improvement in their scoliosis symptoms.
 Massage therapy helps you attune more deeply to your body, which “will allow you to change movement habits that contribute to functional scoliosis,” Troncao said.

-Better sleep.
-It’s often difficult for patients with scoliosis to find a comfortable sleep posture, and many suffer from insomnia as a result.
+- Better sleep.
+It is often difficult for patients with scoliosis to find a comfortable sleep posture, and many suffer from insomnia as a result.
 One case study on the impact of massage therapy found that in addition to relieving pain, massage sessions twice a week improved the patient’s ability to sleep.

-Enhanced mobility.
+- Enhanced mobility.
 In the same study, the patient also exhibited an increased ability to conduct daily activities.
-That’s because massage therapy augments the spine’s mobility and balances out the muscles in the back, resulting in greater functionality.
+That is because massage therapy augments the spine’s mobility and balances out the muscles in the back, resulting in greater functionality.

-Enriched mental health.
+- Enriched mental health.
 Massage helps reduce the mind’s activity, freeing up more energy for healing.
-It also releases tension, which has psychological as well as physical effects.
+It also releases tension, which has both psychological and physical effects.
 In one study for massage therapy in scoliosis treatment, patients who received scoliosis massage therapy showed immediate improvement in their mental well-being.

 An Integrated Approach to Scoliosis Care

-When treating scoliosis, massage therapy adds an extra tool to the patient’s toolbox—but it’s not the only tool.
+When treating scoliosis, massage therapy adds an extra tool to the patient’s toolbox, but it is not the only tool.
 In fact, studies have repeatedly shown that the most effective treatment plans take a multi-faceted approach to managing symptoms.

-While massage offers a variety of benefits, it’s most effective when combined with other therapies.
+While massage offers a variety of benefits, it is most effective when combined with other therapies.
 For example, when acupuncture is performed in conjunction with massage, “the positive results have proven to be even greater,” says the Pacific College of Oriental Medicine.

-Natural pain relievers such as ScoliPAIN plus, a time-release curcumin and black pepper extract, can also help patients achieve natural pain reduction—especially when combined with complementary treatments such as massage therapy.
+Natural pain relievers such as ScoliPAIN Plus — time-released curcumin with black pepper extract — can also help patients achieve natural pain reduction (especially when combined with complementary treatments like massage therapy).
 For scoliosis pain, medical research has shown curcumin can reduce severity by 40 percent.
 In a recent study, patients who took curcumin reported significantly better results than those who didn’t.

-Pain management plays an important role in minimizing the impact of scoliosis, but it’s just one part of any scoliosis treatment plan.
-To bring about long-term reduction of scoliosis symptoms, neuromuscular retraining is required.
+Pain management plays an important role in minimizing the impact of scoliosis, but it is just one part of any scoliosis treatment plan.
+To bring about a long-term reduction of scoliosis symptoms, neuromuscular retraining is required.
 Performing the right exercises creates new muscle memory and helps develop the coordination needed to stabilize the spine and reduce curvature.